dirtsimple/imposer/README.md

 ## Project Status

-Currently, this project is in very early development, as it doesn't have 100% documentation or test coverage yet, nor does it yet provide a built-in schema for terms, widgets, or sidebars.
+Currently, this project is still under development, as it doesn't have 100% documentation or test coverage yet, nor does it yet provide a built-in schema for terms.
 (But the configuration schema can be extended using tasks, actions, and filters, as described above in [Extending Imposer](#extending-imposer).)

 There is, however, [a roadmap for version 1.0](https://github.com/dirtsimple/imposer/projects/1).